-MORE GOOD NEWS: For a limited time, you can get 10% off plus FREE shipping when you use the code ‘ROOT10’ to buy Earthpaste.
+MORE GOOD NEWS: you can get 15% off when you use the code ‘ROOT’ to buy Earthpaste.
 Or you can buy Earthpaste on Amazon.

 If you’d prefer a toothpaste with 100% organic ingredients, which reduces exposure to toxic agrichemicals and are always non-GMO, I recommend Dr. Bronner’s.

 Every time you visit your dentist, they’re likely pushing fluoride (I know mine is!).
 After all, the naturally occurring mineral can help prevent cavities, helps re-mineralize weakened tooth enamel and can make teeth resistant to tooth decay.

 But that’s not the full story.
 Not only has recent research found these benefits to be exaggerated, but ingesting fluoride (particularly for children) can be extremely toxic.

 The truth is, fluoride is a poison when ingested.
 In fact, during childhood, ingesting fluoride can cause permanent tooth discoloration, stomach problems, skin rashes, and impairment in glucose metabolism.